 David Worrell.
 Guidelines for the Management of Snakebites.
 World Health Organization.
 2010.
 Download free PDF here.

 Vern’s Note – this is a must have document for every snake enthusiast in Southeast Asia.
 It is the best resource ever created on the subject.
 Grab it now before it disappears.
-This was selling at Amazon for over $120 at one point.
+This was selling for over $120 at one point.
 If, for some reason this link doesn’t work, write me at the contact page and let me know.

 Chetan Rao, Gautam Talukdar, B. C. Choudhury, P. Gowri Shankar, Romulus Whitaker, and Matt Goode.